 - Don't lose focus of the bigger picture

 - "A lion does not turn around when a small dog barks" -African proverb

 - What is your motivation??

-- "Start to look for your faults if you never make mistakes" - unknown
+- Mistakes will happen, embrace them and learn from them

 - "Seek respect, not attention.
 It lasts longer" -

 Ziad Adbelnour

 - "No one can do it for you."
 Ralph Cordiner